 Key Words: Cardiac arrest; Out-of-hospital cardiac arrest; In-hospital cardiac arrest; Post-resuscitation; Myocardial dysfunction; Cardiopulmonary resuscitation; Stony heart

 El-Menyar A, Wahlen BM.
-Cardiac arrest and cardiopulmonary resuscitation: Updated revisit for the story of stony heart.
+Cardiac arrest, stony heart, and cardiopulmonary resuscitation: An updated revisit.
 World J Cardiol 2024; In press

 Core Tip: Despite the advances in emergency and critical care management, the outcomes post-cardiac arrest (in-hospital or out-of-hospital) remain challenging.
 Post-cardiac arrest myocardial dysfunction and circulatory failure are the main predictors of cardiopulmonary resuscitation outcomes.
 The pattern, management, and outcome of these predictors differ between subjects based on many factors.
 A better understanding of the pathophysiology of these two predictors is of utmost importance to achieve better post-cardiac arrest outcomes.
 Although restoring spontaneous circulation is a vital sign, it should not be the end of the game or lone primary outcome; it calls for aggressive multi-disciplinary interventions and care.